Eddie Izzard: Charity work

-Politics
+Activism

-Overview
+Political views

 Izzard is a vocal supporter of Europeanism and European integration, and has campaigned in support of the European Union.
 In May 2005, she appeared on the BBC's political debate show Question Time, describing herself as a "British-European", comparing this with other cultural identities such as "African-American".
 As part of her campaigning, Izzard was one of the first people to spend a euro in London.
 This pan-European approach has influenced her work, regularly performing in French and occasionally in German.
-On a June 2017 episode of Real Time with Bill Maher, she claimed to be working in English, French, German, and Spanish.
+On a June 2017 episode of Real Time with Bill Maher, she claimed to be working in English, French, German and Spanish.

 Izzard campaigned in favour of replacing first-past-the-post with the alternative vote as a system for electing MPs in a 2011 referendum and is a supporter of the Labour Campaign for Electoral Reform.
 She is also a proponent of British republicanism, believing that the UK should have a democratically elected head of state instead of a monarchy.
 She has stated that she is a social democrat, but not a socialist.
-During the 2014 Scottish independence referendum, Izzard led a campaign encouraging Scottish people not to vote for independence, and said the rest of the UK would feel a "deep sense of loss" if Scotland were to leave.
+During the 2014 Scottish independence referendum, Izzard led a campaign encouraging Scottish people not to vote for independence and said the rest of the UK would feel a "deep sense of loss" if Scotland were to leave.

 Izzard campaigned unsuccessfully against the closure of the departments of Drama and Languages, Linguistics and Translation at the University of East Anglia, although the department of Drama was later reprieved.